 In addition to her employment practice, a portion of Courtney’s practice is devoted to commercial and civil litigation in state and federal trial and appellate courts.
 She has represented numerous clients in cases involving negligence, breach of contract, fraud and bad faith.

 Courtney’s achievements have earned her inclusion in Chambers USA Guide to America’s Leading Lawyers for Business, where she was praised for her understanding of the business environment and for her “good response time and knowledge of the field.”
 Researchers also noted her extensive litigation experience, as well as her specific expertise in the handling of wage and hour issues.
-She has also been named to The Best Lawyers in America (employment law – management; labor and employment litigation) and Oklahoma Super Lawyers, which selected her for its list of “Top 25 Women” lawyers in Oklahoma in 2017.
+She has also been named to The Best Lawyers in America (employment law – management; labor and employment litigation) and Oklahoma Super Lawyers, which selected her for its list of “Top 25 Women” lawyers.
+Courtney was named by Best Lawyers as the “Tulsa Employment Lawyer of the Year (Management)” for 2023, an honor given to a single lawyer in each legal specialty in each market.

 Courtney is a contributing author and co-editor of the Oklahoma Employment Law Letter, a monthly review of new court decisions, regulations and laws affecting Oklahoma employers.
 She is also a frequent speaker on labor and employment topics before employer groups, industry professionals, and state and local bar associations.